linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 04 - Trade and Resources The Heckscher-Ohlin Model.md

 No-Trade Equilibria in Home and Foreign The Home production possibilities frontier (PPF) is shown in panel (a), and the Foreign PPF is shown in panel (b).
 Because Home is capital-abundant and computers are capital-intensive, the Home PPF is skewed toward computers.
 Home preferences are summarized by the indifference curve,  $ U $, and the Home no-trade (or autarky) equilibrium is at point $ A $ , with a low relative price of computers,

 as indicated by the flat slope of $ (P_{C} / P_{S})^{A} $.
 Foreign is labor-abundant and shoes are labor-intensive, so the Foreign PPF is skewed toward shoes.
-Foreign preferences are summarized by the indifference curve, $ U^{*} $, and the Foreign no-trade equilibrium is at point $ A^{*} $, with a higher relative price of computers, as indicated by the steeper slope of $ (P_{C}^{*} / P_{S}^{*})^{A^{*}} $. $ $
+Foreign preferences are summarized by the indifference curve, $ U^{*} $, and the Foreign no-trade equilibrium is at point $ A^{*} $, with a higher relative price of computers, as indicated by the steeper slope of $ (P_{C}^{*} / P_{S}^{*})^{A^{*}} $. $^2$

-a t a n g e m o f d i f f e n c e (w r o a n d P F), t h e r e l a r r e p r i c e f o w p l e r s u n t e m s o f s h oese q u e a l t h e o p p o r t i v i t y c a s t o f p r e d i n g c o m p r o x s t s w e c e s f o s h u s e s f o r g r a v e

-$ $
-this shape. $ ^2 $  For now, we accept these shapes of the PPF and use them as the starting point for our study of the HO model.
+For now, we accept these shapes of the PPF and use them as the starting point for our study of the HO model.

 Indifference Curves Another assumption of the HO model (assumption 6) is that consumer tastes are the same across countries.
 As we did in the Ricardian model, we graph consumer tastes using indifference curves.
 Two of these curves are shown in Figure 4-2 ( $ U $ and $ U^{*} $  for Home and Foreign, respectively); one is tangent to Home's PPF, and the other is tangent to Foreign's PPF.
 Notice that these indifference curves are the same shape in both countries, as required by assumption 6.
 They are tangent to the PPFs at different points because of the distinct shapes of the PPFs just described.

 The slope of an indifference curve equals the amount that consumers are willing to pay for computers measured in terms of shoes rather than dollars.
 The slope of the PPF equals the opportunity cost of producing one more computer in terms of shoes given up.
 When the slope of an indifference curve equals the slope of a PPF, the relative price that consumers are willing to pay for computers equals the opportunity cost of producing them, so this point is the no-trade equilibrium.<sup>3</sup> The common slope of the indifference curve and PPF at their tangency equals the relative price of computers $ P_{C} / P_{S} $.
-A steeply sloped price line implies a high relative price of computers, whereas a flat price line implies a low relative price for computers. $ $
+A steeply sloped price line implies a high relative price of computers, whereas a flat price line implies a low relative price for computers.

-S t e e p p r i c e l i v e m i p l o s s a r e a t a n a l y h i g h p r i c e o f (a m p r i c e -)

-$ $
 No-Trade Equilibrium Price Given the differently shaped PPFs, the indifference curves of each country will be tangent to the PPFs at different production points, corresponding to different relative price lines across the two countries.
 In Home, the no-trade or autarky equilibrium is shown by point  $ A $, at which Home produces $ Q_{C1} $ of computers and $ Q_{S1} $ of shoes at the relative price of $ (P_C / P_S)^A $.
 Because the Home PPF is skewed toward computers, the slope of the Home price line $ (P_C / P_S)^A $ is quite flat, indicating a low relative price of computers.
 In Foreign, the no-trade or autarky equilibrium is shown by point $ A^* $ at which Foreign produces $ Q_{C1}^* $ of computers and $ Q_{S1}^* $ of shoes at the relative price of $ (P_C^* / P_S^*)^{A^*} $.
 Because the Foreign PPF is skewed toward shoes, the slope of the Foreign price line $ (P_C^* / P_S^*)^{A^*} $  is quite steep, indicating a high relative price of computers.
 Therefore, the result from comparing the no-trade equilibria in Figure 4-2 is that the no-trade relative price of computers at Home is lower than in Foreign.
 (Equivalently, we can say that the no-trade relative price of shoes at Home is higher than in Foreign.)

 These comparisons of the no-trade prices reflect the differing amounts of labor found in the two countries: the Foreign country has abundant labor, and shoe production is labor-intensive, so the no-trade relative price of shoes is lower in Foreign than in Home.
 That Foreigners are willing to give up more shoes for one computer reflects the fact that Foreign resources are suited to making more shoes.
 The same logic applies to Home, which is relatively abundant in capital.
 Because computer production is capital-intensive, Home has a lower no-trade relative price of computers than Foreign.
 Thus, Home residents need to give up fewer shoes to obtain one computer, reflecting the fact that their resources are suited to making more computers.